-Talk of the need to play for each other, not break off plays to win on your own and more discipline were themes following a disastrous fourth quarter that led to a 106-100 loss to the Los Angeles Lakers Friday night at Sleep Train arena.
+Talk of the need to play for each other, not break off plays and more discipline were themes following a disastrous fourth quarter that led to a 106-100 loss to the Los Angeles Lakers on Friday night at Sleep Train Arena.

 It was the sixth consecutive defeat for the Kings, who dropped all four games on their homestand.
 The losing streak is also a season worst.
 The Kings have also had a five-game losing streak this season.